 Juneteenth is an American celebration marking the end of slavery, when news of the Emancipation Proclamation finally reached the last U.S. state, Texas on June 19, 1865.
-These digital resources can be used to add to Shine Bright 2de File 19 "Breaking the Chains".
+These digital resources can be used to add to Shine Bright 2e File 19 "Breaking the Chains".

 Read more about the history and traditions of Juneteenth in our article.
 If you would like to introduce your pupils to the event, these resources will help you.

-This is a promotional video for Juneteenth in Galveston, where the original Juneteenth happened.
+Below is a promotional video for Juneteenth in Galveston, where the original Juneteenth happened.
 The voiceover is clear and fairly slow, even though there is music in the background.
 It gives a good introduction to the holiday from B1.

 Each year, the Galveston celebrations include a re-enactment of the reading of General Order Number 3, freeing the last slaves in the U.S.A.
 The video is short and simple, usable from A2.
 Pupils can be asked to imagine what is happening – they need to understand that it is a re-enactment.

 Minnesota is home to one of the biggest Juneteenth celebrations.
 This video from Minnesota Historical Society is entitled "Juneteenth: Freedom at Last".
 The first 2'30" is a clear, slow introduction to the history, usable from A2+.
 In fact the first 30 seconds or so is just images and a song.
 And from 2'30" there are great images of the modern-day Juneteenth celebration and interesting comments from African Americans on the importance and experience of the event.
 The comments need more maturity to put into context, but are well adapted to lycée students.